cstrawberry/predictive-universe/docs/paper/references.md

 *   Weinberg, S. (1989).
 The cosmological constant problem. *Reviews of Modern Physics*, *61*(1), 1–23.
 DOI: 10.1103/RevModPhys.61.1
 *   Weinberg, S. (1996). *The Quantum Theory of Fields, Vol. II: Modern Applications*.
 Cambridge University Press.
 DOI (eBook): 10.1017/CBO9781139644174.
 *   Weisberg, J. M., Nice, D. J., & Taylor, J. H. (2010).
 Timing Measurements of the Relativistic Binary Pulsar PSR B1913+16. *The Astrophysical Journal*, *722*(2), 1030.
 DOI: 10.1088/0004-637X/722/2/1030
+*   Wheeler, J. A. (1989).
+Information, physics, quantum: The search for links.
+In *Proceedings of the 3rd International Symposium on Foundations of Quantum Mechanics* (pp. 354–368).
+Physical Society of Japan.
 *   Wheeler, J. A. (1990).
 Information, physics, quantum: The search for links.
 In W. H. Zurek (Ed.), *Complexity, Entropy, and the Physics of Information* (pp. 3–28).
 Addison-Wesley.
 *   Wigner, E. P. (1960).
 The unreasonable effectiveness of mathematics in the natural sciences. *Communications on Pure and Applied Mathematics*, *13*(1), 1–14.
 DOI: 10.1002/cpa.3160130102
 *   Wigner, E. P. (1967).
 Remarks on the mind-body question.
 In *Symmetries and Reflections* (pp. 171–184).
 Indiana University Press.